Off the ventilator: Patient says 'I had an awakening'

 He wore a mask.
 He practiced social distancing.
 He sanitized.
 He worked out at the gym.
 He was a 41-year-old father of four who even got a flu shot.
 When the coronavirus nearly killed Steven Abdo, it was just not supposed to be.

 Abdo spent five days fighting for his life while intubated on a ventilator at the Lehigh Valley Hospital-Pocono.
-He was the first ventilator patient at the hospital and the first to be removed for recovery.
+He was the first ventilator patient to be removed for recovery.

 ‘I was trying to stay out of the hospital’

 After he was laid off from his job due to the pandemic, Abdo was home in Tobyhanna quarantining with his wife, Stella, and their two children, 10-year-old Isabella and 7-year-old Matthew, when he began to feel ill.

 “I got a fever that spiked to nearly 105 degrees,” Abdo said.
 “I knocked that back with some Tylenol.”

 He coughed some and felt a tightness in his chest.
 His throat hurt.

 “I had a hard time talking.
 It took the power right out of me.”

 Abdo received an authorization from his doctor to get tested for the virus.